Galactic dynamics and evolution

 - Renaud et al. (2020): VINTERGATAN II: the history of the Milky Way told by its mergers

 - Renaud et al. (2020): VINTERGATAN III: how to reset the metallicity of the Milky Way

 - Segovia Otero et al. (2022): VINTERGATAN IV: Cosmic phases of star formation in Milky Way-like galaxies

 Dynamical modelling of galaxies

-Researchers include: Paul McMillan, Daniel Mikkola, David Hobbs
+Researchers include: Paul McMillan, Simon Alinder, David Hobbs

 Stars orbit in galaxies like the Milky Way under the influence of its gravitational field, which is produced by its stars, gas and dark matter.
 To understand how these all work together, and how influences like spiral arms alter the orbits, we use sophisticated modelling techniques, including ones based on action-angle coordinates.
 We use these to understand data from large surveys of the Milky Way, like Gaia and 4MOST.

 “Radial migration and vertical action in N-body simulations” - Mikkola, McMillan & Hobbs (2020)